permitio/permit-fe-sdk/README.md

 ```

 In the above request, you also have the option to pass in resource_attributes that are needed for permissions check.

+Note that attributes are used solely for ABAC permission modeling.
+If using RBAC or ReBAC, leave it empty.

 Below is the example

 ```javascript